Reinforcement learning-based architecture search for quantum machine learning: Discussion

-In conclusion, our study highlights the significant potential of using reinforcement learning, in particular the MuZero circuit search algorithm, to generate problem-specific PQCs for QML.
+In conclusion, our study highlights the significant potential of using RL for the generation of problem-specific encoding circuits for QML.
 The results show that tailored circuits can significantly improve the performance of QML models and provide a solid foundation for future research and development in the field of QML.

 \bmhead{Acknowledgments} We thank Jan Schnabel, Tobias Nagel and Philipp Wagner for insightful discussions.
-This work was supported by the Ministry of Economic Affairs, Labour, and Tourism Baden-Württemberg in the frame of the Competence Center Quantum Computing Baden-Württemberg (project SEQUOIA End-to-End).
+This work was supported by the Baden-Württemberg Ministry of Economic Affairs, Labor, and Tourism in the frame of the Competence Center Quantum Computing Baden-Württemberg (project SEQUOIA End-to-End).